CryptoMorin/XSeries/README.md

 [![Build Status](https://travis-ci.com/CryptoMorin/XSeries.svg?branch=master)](https://travis-ci.com/CryptoMorin/XSeries)
 ![maven-central](https://img.shields.io/maven-central/v/com.github.cryptomorin/XSeries)

-XSeries is a set of utility classes mainly designed to provide cross-version support for Minecraft Bukkit servers.
-But it also includes numerous extra methods to help developers design their plugins easier.
+XSeries is a set of utility classes mainly designed to provide cross-version support for Minecraft Bukkit servers, but it also includes numerous extra methods to help developers design their plugins easier.
 Some utilities are completely unrelated to cross-version support such as NoteBlockMusic.\
-Don't forget to add `api-version: "1.13"` to your `plugin.yml`
+Don't forget to add `api-version: "1.13"` to your `plugin.yml`.

 This project aims to provide quality utilities with high performance using the latest yet efficient techniques.
 Although support for old versions (like 1.8) will still remain for future updates, I highly encourage all server owners